iamadeyemi/iamadeyemi/README.md

 ---

 ### 🏷️ Vision Statement
-> I believe the future of AI lies in building systems that are not only intelligent, but also **secure, sustainable, explainable, and socially impactful** — empowering industries, protecting digital ecosystems, and advancing global development through responsible innovation.
+> I believe the future of AI lies in building systems that are not only intelligent, but also **secure, sustainable, explainable, and socially impactful**, empowering industries, protecting digital ecosystems, and advancing global development through responsible innovation.